 Despite its odd name, shoofly pie is to Pennsylvania Dutch households as pecan pie is to Southern homes.
 With its gooey syrup, brown sugar, and crumb topping, this delicious treat has been a longtime staple in Lancaster County for years.
-The sweet, sticky pie is a must-try for all pie enthusiasts, but what exactly is shoofly pie?
+The sweet, delicious pie is a must-try for all pie enthusiasts, but what exactly is shoofly pie?

 What is in shoofly pie?

 Shoofly pie is a molasses crumb pie.
 The star of the show is molasses, but shoofly pie is also typically composed of flour, brown sugar, water, spices, and sometimes egg.
 The pie is topped with crumbs and served in flaky pie crust.
 Shoofly pie is similar to coffee cake, but with a gooey molasses bottom.